AdobeDocs/deliverability-learn.en/help/guidance-around-changes-to-google-and-yahoo.md

 Don't panic. [!DNL Google] and [!DNL Yahoo] are not talking about the unsubscribe links in your email body or footer that might be clicked on by a security bot just doing its job or by accident.
 What they mean is the List-Unsubscribe header functionality for either the "mailto" or "http/URL" versions.
 This is the function within the [!DNL Yahoo] and Gmail UIs where users can click unsubscribe.
 Gmail even prompts users who click on "Report Spam" to see if they meant to unsubscribe instead, which can reduce the number of complaints you get (complaints hurt your reputation) by turning them into unsubscribes instead (doesn't hurt your reputation).
 It is important to note that [!DNL Google] and [!DNL Yahoo] are both referring to the "http/URL" option by the name "1-Click", and this is intentional.
 Technically the original "http/URL" option allowed you to redirect recipients to a website.
 That is not the focus of [!DNL Yahoo] and [!DNL Google], who both reference the updated RFC8058 which focuses on processing the unsubscribe via an HTTPS POST request instead of a website, making it "1-Click".

+Today, [!DNL Gmail] accepts the “mailto” list-unsubscribe option. [!DNL Gmail] has said that “mailto” does not meet their expectations going forward, and starting in February senders will need to have the “post” list-unsubscribe option enabled.

+[!DNL Yahoo] has said they will continue to honor the “mailto” option, for now, but that they too will be requiring “post” in the future.

+Adobe recommends using both “mailto” and "post/1-Click” list-unsubscribe options.
+Adobe is working on enabling “post” support on all of our email sending platforms to support our users with meeting these requirements, further updates to come around this.

 For Marketo Engage, Adobe has already enabled the "mailto" option and does not currently support the "http/URL" option.
 Further updates on that to come.
 For Adobe Campaign and Adobe Journey Optimizer Adobe recommends using both "mailto" and "1-Click" options.

 The need for list-unsubscribe headers does not apply to transactional emails.
 Please note that triggered messages such as Abandoned Cart and similar communications not generated by the subscriber are considered marketing by mailbox providers like [!DNL Google] and [!DNL Yahoo] and those would need list-unsubscribe.

+[!DNL Google] and [!DNL Yahoo] are both aware that in some cases a recipient will unsubscribe and then re-subscribe at a later date.
+While they are not willing to share the secret sauce of how they identify these situations they are working on methods to avoid penalizing senders incorrectly in these cases.

 >[!INFO]
 > For more information about how to implement list-unsubscribe for your solution please check: